jinzaizhichi/Linux-Bash-Commands/README.md

 </tr>
 <tr>
 <td class="tg-yw4l">~</td>
 <td class="tg-yw4l">Home directory [tilde].
-The current user's home directory location</td>
+The current user's home directory location.</td>
 </tr>
 <tr>
 <td class="tg-yw4l">-</td>
 <td class="tg-yw4l">Previous directory [dash].
-Go back to previous directories</td>
+Go back to previous directories.</td>
 </tr>
 <tr>
 <td class="tg-yw4l">/</td>
 <td class="tg-yw4l">Filename path separator [forward slash].
-Separates the components of a filename</td>
+Separates the components of a filename.</td>
 </tr>
 <tr>
 <td class="tg-yw4l">\</td>
 <td class="tg-yw4l">Escape [backslash].
-A quoting mechanism for single characters. \X escapes the character X. It preserves the literal value of the next character that follows, with the exception of newline</td>
+A quoting mechanism for single characters. \X escapes the character X. It preserves the literal value of the next character that follows, with the exception of newline.</td>
 </tr>
 <tr>
 <td class="tg-yw4l">│</td>
 <td class="tg-yw4l">Pipe.
 It passes the output (stdout) of a previous command to the input (stdin) of the next one, or to the shell.
-This is a method of chaining commands together</td>
+This is a method of chaining commands together.</td>
 </tr>
 <tr>
 <td class="tg-yw4l">||</td>
-<td class="tg-yw4l">The OR logical operator causes a return of 0 (success) if either of the linked test conditions is true</td>
+<td class="tg-yw4l">The OR logical operator causes a return of 0 (success) if either of the linked test conditions is true.</td>
 </tr>
 <tr>
 <td class="tg-yw4l">&&</td>
-<td class="tg-yw4l">The AND logical operator causes a return of 0 (success) only if both the linked test conditions are true</td>
+<td class="tg-yw4l">The AND logical operator causes a return of 0 (success) only if both the linked test conditions are true.</td>
 </tr>
 <tr>
 <td class="tg-yw4l"> >, >>, < </td>
-<td class="tg-yw4l">Redirect a command's output or input into a file</td>
+<td class="tg-yw4l">Redirect a command's output or input into a file.</td>
 </tr>
 <tr>
 <td class="tg-yw4l">>|</td>
 <td class="tg-yw4l">Force redirection (even if the <a href="https://www.google.com/search?q=what+is+noclobber+bash+meaning+%3F&client=firefox-b-d&sxsrf=ALiCzsYjxhOR8rNOMWPfYf5DFKIqA_f7SA%3A1667859549077&ei=XYRpY4uiBMLhxgGuwoP4Cw&ved=0ahUKEwjLxNT_jJ37AhXCsDEKHS7hAL8Q4dUDCA4&uact=5&oq=what+is+noclobber+bash+meaning+%3F&gs_lcp=Cgxnd3Mtd2l6LXNlcnAQAzIHCCMQsAMQJzIKCAAQRxDWBBCwAzIKCAAQRxDWBBCwAzIKCAAQRxDWBBCwAzIKCAAQRxDWBBCwAzIKCAAQRxDWBBCwAzIKCAAQRxDWBBCwAzIKCAAQRxDWBBCwAzIKCAAQRxDWBBCwA0oECE0YAUoECEEYAEoECEYYAFAAWABg0gFoAXABeACAAQCIAQCSAQCYAQDIAQnAAQE&sclient=gws-wiz-serp"><b>noclobber</b></a> option is set).
-This will forcibly overwrite an existing file</td>
+This will forcibly overwrite an existing file.</td>
 </tr>
 <tr>
 <td class="tg-yw4l">&</td>
-<td class="tg-yw4l">Run job in background.
-A command followed by an & will run in the background</td>
+<td class="tg-yw4l">Run job in background[and].
+A command followed by an & will run in the background.</td>
 </tr>
 <tr>
 <td class="tg-yw4l">#</td>
 <td class="tg-yw4l">Comment [number sign].
-Lines in files beginning with a # (with the exception of #!) are comments and will not be executed</td>
+Lines in files beginning with a # (with the exception of #!) are comments and will not be executed.</td>
 </tr>
 <tr>
 <td class="tg-yw4l">""</td>
-<td class="tg-yw4l">Double quotes protects the text inside them from being split into multiple words or arguments, yet allow substitutions to occur, meaning most other special characters is usually prevented</td>
+<td class="tg-yw4l">Double quotes protects the text inside them from being split into multiple words or arguments, yet allow substitutions to occur, meaning most other special characters is usually prevented.</td>
 <tr>
 <td class="tg-yw4l">' '</td>
 <td class="tg-yw4l">Single quotes protects the text inside them so that it has a literal meaning.
-This is a stronger form of quoting than " "</td>
+This is a stronger form of quoting than " ".</td>
 </tr>
 </tr>
 <tr>
 <td class="tg-yw4l">" "</td>
 <td class="tg-yw4l">Whitespace.
 This is a tab, newline, vertical tab, form feed, carriage return, or space.
-Bash uses whitespace to determine where words begin and end</td>
+Bash uses whitespace to determine where words begin and end.</td>
 </tr>
 <tr>
 <td class="tg-yw4l">;</td>
 <td class="tg-yw4l">Command separator [semicolon].
-Used to separate multiple commands that are on the same line</td>
+Used to separate multiple commands that are on the same line.</td>
 </tr>
 <tr>
 <td class="tg-yw4l">:</td>
 <td class="tg-yw4l">Null command [colon].
 This is the shell equivalent of a "NOP" (no op, a do-nothing operation).
-It may be considered a synonym for the shell builtin true</td>
+It may be considered a synonym for the shell builtin true.</td>
 </tr>
 <tr>
 <td class="tg-yw4l">!</td>
 <td class="tg-yw4l">Reverse (or negate) [exclamation].
 The ! operator inverts the exit status of the command to which it is applied.
-It also inverts the meaning of a test operator</td>
+It also inverts the meaning of a test operator.</td>
 </tr>
 <tr>
 <td class="tg-yw4l">*</td>
 <td class="tg-yw4l">Wild card [asterisk].
 The * character serves as a "wild card" for filename expansion in <a href="https://www.google.com/search?q=What+is+globbing+in+shell%3F&client=firefox-b-d&sxsrf=ALiCzsYC9z8Ynyd5KFHYK7jo2SDHxrCuxg%3A1667844117587&ei=FUhpY77DI46ykvQPlPO_8A8&ved=0ahUKEwj-oa3B05z7AhUOmYQIHZT5D_4Q4dUDCA4&uact=5&oq=What+is+globbing+in+shell%3F&gs_lcp=Cgxnd3Mtd2l6LXNlcnAQAzIICAAQFhAeEA8yBQgAEIYDMgUIABCGAzIFCAAQhgMyBQgAEIYDOgQIABBHSgQITRgBSgQIQRgASgQIRhgAUPdAWPdAYJ9DaABwA3gAgAGdAYgBnQGSAQMwLjGYAQCgAQKgAQHIAQjAAQE&sclient=gws-wiz-serp"><b>globbing</b></a>.
-By itself, it matches every filename in a given directory
+By itself, it matches every filename in a given directory.
 </td>
 <tr>
 <td class="tg-yw4l">?</td>
 <td class="tg-yw4l">Wild card[qestion mark].
-The ? character serves as a single-character "wild card" for filename expansion in globbing, as well as representing one character in an extended regular expression</td>
+The ? character serves as a single-character "wild card" for filename expansion in globbing, as well as representing one character in an extended regular expression.</td>
 </tr>
 <tr>
 <td class="tg-yw4l">{ }</td>
 <td class="tg-yw4l">Inline group [curly brackets].
 Commands inside the curly braces are treated as if they were one command.
-It is convenient to use these when Bash syntax requires only one command and a function doesn't feel warranted</td>
+It is convenient to use these when Bash syntax requires only one command and a function doesn't feel warranted.</td>
 </tr>
 <tr>
 <td class="tg-yw4l">( )</td>
-<td class="tg-yw4l"><a href="https://www.google.com/search?q=what+is+linux+Subshell+%3F&client=firefox-b-d&biw=1440&bih=660&sxsrf=ALiCzsanH7oWuGhBf-7bIH_SmJhmw9gGxg%3A1667750422612&ei=FtpnY5KDJdeCwbkP3eejiAc&ved=0ahUKEwiS5o289pn7AhVXQTABHd3zCHEQ4dUDCA4&uact=5&oq=what+is+linux+Subshell+%3F&gs_lcp=Cgxnd3Mtd2l6LXNlcnAQAzIECCMQJzoKCAAQRxDWBBCwA0oECE0YAUoECEEYAEoECEYYAFCyBliyBmC7B2gCcAF4AIABcYgBcZIBAzAuMZgBAKABAcgBCMABAQ&sclient=gws-wiz-serp"><b>Subshell</b></a> group [bracket].Commands within are executed in a subshell (a new process) Used much like a sandbox, if a command causes side effects (like changing variables), it will have no effect on the current shell</td>
+<td class="tg-yw4l"><a href="https://www.google.com/search?q=what+is+linux+Subshell+%3F&client=firefox-b-d&biw=1440&bih=660&sxsrf=ALiCzsanH7oWuGhBf-7bIH_SmJhmw9gGxg%3A1667750422612&ei=FtpnY5KDJdeCwbkP3eejiAc&ved=0ahUKEwiS5o289pn7AhVXQTABHd3zCHEQ4dUDCA4&uact=5&oq=what+is+linux+Subshell+%3F&gs_lcp=Cgxnd3Mtd2l6LXNlcnAQAzIECCMQJzoKCAAQRxDWBBCwA0oECE0YAUoECEEYAEoECEYYAFCyBliyBmC7B2gCcAF4AIABcYgBcZIBAzAuMZgBAKABAcgBCMABAQ&sclient=gws-wiz-serp"><b>Subshell</b></a> group [bracket].Commands within are executed in a subshell (a new process) Used much like a sandbox, if a command causes side effects (like changing variables), it will have no effect on the current shell.</td>
 </tr>
 <tr>
 <td class="tg-yw4l">[ ]</td>
 <td class="tg-yw4l">Test expression between [ ].
-Is part of the shell builtin test</td>
+Is part of the shell builtin test.</td>
 </tr>
 <tr>
 <td class="tg-yw4l">[[ ]]</td>
 <td class="tg-yw4l">Test expression between [[ ]].
-More flexible than the single-bracket [ ] test</td>
+More flexible than the single-bracket [ ] test.</td>
 </tr>
 <tr>
 <td class="tg-yw4l">(( ))</td>
 <td class="tg-yw4l">Integer expansion.
-Expand and evaluate integer expression between (( ))</td>
+Expand and evaluate integer expression.</td>
 </tr>
 <tr>
 <td class="tg-yw4l">;;</td>
-<td class="tg-yw4l">Terminator in a case option [double semicolon]</td>
+<td class="tg-yw4l">Terminator in a case option [double semicolon].</td>
 </tr>
 <tr>
 <td class="tg-yw4l">,, ,</td>
-<td class="tg-yw4l">Lowercase conversion in parameter substitution</td>
+<td class="tg-yw4l">Lowercase conversion in parameter substitution.</td>
 </tr>
 <tr>
 <td class="tg-yw4l">^, ^^</td>
-<td class="tg-yw4l">Uppercase conversion in parameter substitution</td>
+<td class="tg-yw4l">Uppercase conversion in parameter substitution.</td>
 </tr>
 </tbody>
 </table>